mjansson/rpmalloc/README.md

 The allocator is similar in spirit to tcmalloc from the [Google Performance Toolkit](https://github.com/gperftools/gperftools).
 It uses separate heaps for each thread and partitions memory blocks according to a preconfigured set of size classes, up to 2MiB.
 Larger blocks are mapped and unmapped directly.
 Allocations for different size classes will be served from different set of memory pages, each "span" of pages is dedicated to one size class.
 Spans of pages can flow between threads when the thread cache overflows and are released to a global cache, or when the thread ends.
 Unlike tcmalloc, single blocks do not flow between threads, only entire spans of pages.

 # Implementation details
-The allocator is based on 64KiB page alignment and 16 byte block alignment, where all runs of memory pages are mapped to 64KiB boundaries.
-On Windows this is automatically guaranteed by the VirtualAlloc granularity, and on mmap systems it is achieved by atomically incrementing the address where pages are mapped to.
-By aligning to 64KiB boundaries the free operation can locate the header of the memory block without having to do a table lookup (as tcmalloc does) by simply masking out the low 16 bits of the address.
+The allocator is based on a fixed but configurable page alignment (defaults to 64KiB) and 16 byte block alignment, where all runs of memory pages (spans) are mapped to this alignment boundary.
+On Windows this is automatically guaranteed up to 64KiB by the VirtualAlloc granularity, and on mmap systems it is achieved by oversizing the mapping and aligning the returned virtual memory address to the required boundaries.
+By aligning to a fixed size the free operation can locate the header of the memory span without having to do a table lookup (as tcmalloc does) by simply masking out the low bits of the address (for 64KiB this would be the low 16 bits).

 Memory blocks are divided into three categories.
-Small blocks are [16, 2032] bytes, medium blocks (2032, 32720] bytes, and large blocks (32720, 2097120] bytes.
+For 64KiB span size/alignment the small blocks are [16, 2016] bytes, medium blocks (2016, 32720] bytes, and large blocks (32720, 2097120] bytes.
 The three categories are further divided in size classes.
+If the span size is changed, the small block classes remain but medium blocks go from (2016, span size] bytes.

-Small blocks have a size class granularity of 16 bytes each in 127 buckets.
-Medium blocks have a granularity of 512 bytes, 60 buckets.
-Large blocks have a 64KiB granularity, 32 buckets.
-All allocations are fitted to these size class boundaries (an allocation of 34 bytes will allocate a block of 48 bytes).
+Small blocks have a size class granularity of 32 bytes each in 63 buckets.
+Medium blocks have a granularity of 512 bytes, 60 buckets (default).
+Large blocks have a the same granularity as the configured span size (default 64KiB).
+All allocations are fitted to these size class boundaries (an allocation of 42 bytes will allocate a block of 64 bytes).
 Each small and medium size class has an associated span (meaning a contiguous set of memory pages) configuration describing how many pages the size class will allocate each time the cache is empty and a new allocation is requested.

 Spans for small and medium blocks are cached in four levels to avoid calls to map/unmap memory pages.
 The first level is a per thread single active span for each size class.
 The second level is a per thread list of partially free spans for each size class.
-The third level is a per thread list of free spans for each number of pages in the span configuration.
-The fourth level is a global list of free spans for each number of pages in the span configuration.
+The third level is a per thread list of free spans.
+The fourth level is a global list of free spans.

 Each span for a small and medium size class keeps track of how many blocks are allocated/free, as well as a list of which blocks that are free for allocation.
 To avoid locks, each span is completely owned by the allocating thread, and all cross-thread deallocations will be deferred to the owner thread.